facebook/sapling/_src/internals/drawdag.md

 $ sl commit -m C
 ```

-If the graph is nonlinear, extra commnds such as merge and goto are needed:
+If the graph is nonlinear, extra commands such as merge and goto are needed:

 ```
 $ sl commit -m A